rogupt305/Rohan_BluestampPortfolio/index.md

 IMAGE HERE

-The main idea was that the mount would be attached to the acrylic plate--
+The main idea was that the mount would be attached to the acrylic plate.
+Directly attached to the mount, the supporting arms would also be attached to a servo each, which would vertically move the scoopers.
+I had to split up the entire project into three parts, since the angular shapes and attention to detail would have been extremely difficult to reproduce on a 3-D printer.

+MOUNT:
+This is the piece that holds both claws, and connects them to the robot's body.
+As a result, half of the mount is specially styled to fit into the gaps in the acrylic plate, while the other half has a slot-in slider where the supporting arms will slide into.
+This makes it easier for the printer to focus on printing the mount correctly.
+Below are images of two iterations of the mount.
+I struggled a lot with getting the clip-like structure at the end to have the proper dimensions, since it ---

 <!--- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**